rathsf/python_utilities/README.md

         python3 -m pysetup install

-4. in promt enter base name of <yourfile>.py  you can also replace 'install' with 'develop' to continue editing the file
+4. in prompt enter base name of 'yourModule.py'
+you can also replace 'install' with 'develop' to continue editing the file